lamhotsimamora/Javascript-Future/README.md

 # Javascript-Future
-There are many javascript framework / library, but i think these is the best and recommended framework / library for developer front end website.
+There are many javascript framework / library, but i think these are the best and recommended framework / library for developer front end website.

 ## 1 Angular